FRRouting/frr/COMMUNITY.md

 develop branch.

-### Code submission - Mailing Patch to PROJECT-Devel list
+### Code submission - Mailing Patch to FRRouting-Devel list

-As an alternative submission, a patch can be mailed to the PROJECT-Devel mailing list.
+As an alternative submission, a patch can be mailed to the FRRouting-Devel mailing list.
 Preferred way to send the patch is using git send-mail.
 Patches received on the mailing list will be picked up by Patchwork and tested against the latest develop branch.
 After a further ACK by someone on the mailing list,